Charleston Naval Shipyard History of Asbestos Use

 Charleston Naval Shipyard Settlements and Lawsuits

-Unlike the common army misconception that asbestos lawsuits involve suing the military or shipyards, claims are filed against the companies that produced asbestos products and sold them to the military.
+Unlike the common army misconception that asbestos lawsuits involve suing the military or shipyards, claims are filed against the companies that produce asbestos products and sell them to the military.
 The Charleston Naval Shipyard bought products from CBS Corporation, Goulds Pumps, Inc., Air & Liquid Systems Corporation, and others.
-Financial assistance is available for current and past shipyard workers and veterans who worked on ships in South Carolina and has since developed mesothelioma.
+Financial assistance is available for current and past shipyard workers and veterans who worked on ships in South Carolina and have since developed mesothelioma.
 Through a mesothelioma lawsuit settlement or verdict, victims can receive up to $2 million in compensation.

 Considering the average life expectancy of mesothelioma is between 1 and 2 years after diagnosis, this leaves victims with minimal time to file a claim.
 However, in 2006, a South Carolina law allowed for expedited hearings involving mesothelioma patients.
 The payout from an asbestos claim can help offset the costs of traveling to a mesothelioma cancer treatment center.